OpenHistoricalDataMap/SensorRDF/README.md

 Make sure you match the following Requirements before starting:

-* have Java setup on your machine (we used Java SE 11)
+* have Java setup on your machine (implemented with Java SE 11)
-* have Maven setup on your machine (we used Maven 3.6.1)
+* have Maven setup on your machine (implemented with Maven 3.6.1)

 ### Compiling and Using the Code